 “Thanks to the ISI, I knew firsthand writing was messy and personal; gratifying yet filled with stops and starts.
 The students and I grew together.
 We wrote and conferred, taking one workshop at a time.
 As the children selected their own topics and shared their lives with the world, they flourished.”

-Soon her reputation, built on the success of her students, was noticed and she began presenting her work with writing workshop for first-graders to a few nearby districts and another university.
+Soon her reputation, built on the success of her students, was noticed and she began presenting her work with writing workshops for first-graders to a few nearby districts and another university.

-Sippert’s team worked together to develop and implement two Supporting Effective Educators Development (SEED) grants in the Oshkosh Area School District focused on serving high-needs schools by providing an institute experience for teachers centered on inquiry projects, embedded coaching, and time to consultation time with expert voices.
+Sippert’s team worked together to develop and implement two grants for Supporting Effective Educators Development (SEED) in the Oshkosh Area School District focused on serving high-needs schools by providing an institute experience for teachers centered on inquiry projects, embedded coaching, and time to consult with experts.
 Teachers designed inquiry projects specific to their needs and interests; topics varied from effective conferencing to creating a digital newspaper for the school.

-Later, Sippert led her colleagues at the Merrill School developed a Family Academic Literacy Project (FALP), supported by a grant to the NWP from the Kellogg Foundation.
+Later, Sippert led her colleagues at the Merrill School in developing a Family Academic Literacy Project (FALP), supported by a grant to the NWP from the Kellogg Foundation.
 Families participated in a monthly hands-on, content-area integrated experience that they could then talk and write about.
 At each meeting, after families came together to enjoy a meal, they rotated through three stations designed to provide them with time to engage in an activity together.
 In each station, teachers briefly shared some new information, modeled brainstorming and their own writing, and then gave families a chance to talk and collaboratively write from their own funds of knowledge.
-At the final session, families worked together to create an anthology by submitting some of their favorite writing from events throughout the year to the anthology.
+At the final session, families worked together to create an anthology of some of their favorite writing from events throughout the year.